Search the Community

 Found 3 results

-Andromeda Visuals: Daydream [0.3.4] This mod adds High-Res clouds and surface textures to the stock KSP system making it look visually stunning.
+Andromeda Visuals: Daydream [0.3.5] This mod adds High-Res clouds and surface textures to the stock KSP system making it look visually stunning.
 This pack also includes unique clouds for Laythe, lightning and a Wormhole!
 Installation is fairly simple if you follow the steps and read the README files located inside the downloaded folder.
-TRAILER DOWNLOAD Spacedock: https://spacedock.info/mod/1383/Andromeda Visuals: Daydream Installation - Download and open ZIP file, go to Step 1/GameData and drag those files into GameData in your KSP Directory - Then go to Step 2/GameData and drag those folders into GameData, with the others. - Choose the Extras you want go into that folder/GameData and drag that folder.
-You should end up with the following files in GameData: EnvironmentalVisualEnhancements, KerbalVisualEnhancements, Kopernicus, ModuleFlightIntegrator, ModuleManager 2.8.1.dll, BoulderCo, Scatterer, TextureReplacer, PlanetShine, DistantObject If you are still having trouble with the installation I highly recommend watching this tutorial by @DiscrafTsk KSPRC Textures I have made installing the ground textures as simple as I can because of licensing issues. - Download KSPRC here: https://spacedock.info/mod/690/KSPRC - Renaissance Compilation: artworks remake - Open the ZIP file and drag the folder KSPRC into GameData.
-WARNING for the KSPRC textures to work it is required you have the folder TextureReplacer in your GameData folder, this is located in Extras/Reflections&Skybox/GameData Added Features - 29MB Lighting - New Clouds for Laythe - New Dreamscape Skybox - New Sun-flare - Wormhole in the Sun - Upgraded Clouds for Jool - Better Dust and Sandstorms - Reduced Download Size Known Bugs - Halo around atmosphere - Tiles start to float - Sunflare sometimes doesn't work Credits - Matchlight - Astronomer (Textures and cfgs) - Avera9eJoe (WindowShine) - Range_Machine (KVE) - Thomassini (Sunflare) - BlackRack (Scatterer) - Shaw (TextureReplacer) - Waz (EVE) - Valerian (PlanetShine) - MOARdV (DistantObject) SUGGESTIONS if you have any ideas or suggestions, please comment below as I have limited knowledge when it comes to coding.
+TRAILER DOWNLOAD [Download link snipped by moderator for multiple license violations.
+Please do not restore download links until and unless all the violations listed here have been rectified.
+Thank you.]
+Installation - Download the latest version of EVE and install it. - Drag all files from GameData into GameData in the KSP Directory.
+You should end up with the following files in GameData: EnvironmentalVisualEnhancements, KerbalVisualEnhancements, Kopernicus, ModuleFlightIntegrator, ModuleManager 2.8.1.dll, BoulderCo, Scatterer, TextureReplacer, PlanetShine, DistantObject If you are still having trouble with the installation I highly recommend watching this tutorial by @DiscrafTsk KSPRC Textures I have made installing the ground textures as simple as I can because of licensing issues. - Download and install the latest version of Kopernicus - Download KSPRC here: https://spacedock.info/mod/690/KSPRC - Renaissance Compilation: artworks remake - Open the ZIP file and drag the folder KSPRC into GameData.
+Added Features - 29MB Lighting - New Clouds for Laythe - New Dreamscape Skybox - New Sun-flare - Wormhole in the Sun - Upgraded Clouds for Jool - Better Dust and Sandstorms - Reduced Download Size Known Bugs - Halo around atmosphere - Tiles start to float - Sunflare sometimes doesn't work Credits - Matchlight - Astronomer (Textures and cfgs) - Avera9eJoe (WindowShine) - Range_Machine (KVE) - Thomassini (Sunflare) - BlackRack (Scatterer) - Shaw (TextureReplacer) - Valerian (PlanetShine) - MOARdV (DistantObject) SUGGESTIONS if you have any ideas or suggestions, please comment below as I have limited knowledge when it comes to coding.
 I would like to expand this mod further in the future but I may need some help.

 I've been kicking around the idea of developing some self-imposed gameplay rules that might allow for the following...
 Orbital Construction Jump Gate Hyper-Drive So my idea is, for each case above, I have the Hyper-Edit mod, and what I'm thinking is...
 Orbital Construction: Create an orbital base that can receive parts via normal transport and docking.
 Once I've transported and docked the parts needed to construct a given vessel, I then just allow myself to use hyper-edit to put the craft in orbit next to the orbital construction base, last step would be to undock and delete all the parts used for construction.
 Jump Gate: I was thinking of constructing a ring-type station in orbit via the normal process.
 Likewise, creating another jump gate in orbit somewhere else, and by flying my craft through the ring, I allow myself the use of Hyper-Edit again to move the craft to a different Jump Gate location.
 I have not decided whether the Jump Gates in this situation would be linked, but I'm leaning toward that... so I might need to make use of multiple gates to branch my way to a given location.
 Hyper-Drive: The Jedi Starfighter comes to mind... where docking a craft to a hyperdrive ring would allow transport via Hyper-Edit to any location of my choosing.
 The only caveat here is that unlike the other two scenarios noted above, fuel consumption doesn't really come into play.
 So in this case, I would be using a hyper-drive system that carries no fuel use implications, which is somewhat less appealing to me but I haven't ruled it out yet.
 Anyone else given this any thought? ...or maybe have additional ideas along these lines?